Best Cafes In Taipei Worth Visiting

 Taipei cafes open late and close late

-Many cafes in Taipei open late and close late, which is pretty different from the open hours of our favorite cafes at home in NYC.
-While venturing down Yongkang Lu looking for our cafe of the morning, we found that only two in the area were open.
+Many cafes in Taipei open late and close late, which is pretty different from the open hours of our favorite cafes at home in Brooklyn.
+While venturing down Yongkang Lu looking for our cafe of the morning, we found that only two in the area were open!
 While expecting all cafes to open at 7 am or 8 am (for coffeetime, naturally), this is not the case.
-Many open their doors at 11 am or 12 pm, but remain open until 10 pm or 11 pm.
+Many open their doors at 10 am, 11 am or 12 pm, but remain open until 9pm, 10 pm or 11 pm.

 Traveling to Taipei?
 Check out our guide for how to make coffee while traveling.
-You can support these cafes and try some of their local roasts with your at-home coffee set up!
+You can support these Taipei cafes and try some of their local roasts with your on-the-go coffee set up!

 Our list of best coffee shops and cafes in Taipei that we enjoyed

 We tried the americanos, and they were among the best we had in Taipei.
-What we liked about Gingin was the large amount of natural light coming in through the windows, the back patio, the friendly staff and the laptop-friendly environment.
+What we liked about Gingin was the large amount of natural light coming in through the windows, the back patio, the friendly staff and the cool environment.
 We’d love to come back and take more photos.
+Also, if you can’t make it over, you can order the food from Gingin on UberEats.

 ‘Ecole Cafe is a chic space with lots of natural light, fast WiFi, a patio out back and reasonable prices.
 Best of all, they have a nice jazzy soundtrack playing in the background (Becca’s favorite).